christo-pr/blogposts/How_do_I_write_React.md

 ```
 > Some apps that I have in production are so simple that this folder structure is enough to work.

-When I know that a project will be a little more complicated than that, I change the folder structure so that it's easy for me and any other developer jump into the project.
+When I know that a project will be a little more complicated than that, I change the folder structure so that it's easy for me or any other developer make changes.
 I split my components in two types:

  - **Components**